Gravitational waves from burdened primordial black holes dark matter: Mass and population of primordial black holes

 \section{Mass and population of primordial black holes}

 In this section, we discuss the mass and population of PBHs in the two formation scenarios: PBHs formed from inflationary perturbation and PBHs formed from collapse of Fermi-balls in a FOPT.
-We assume PBHs form in the standard thermal history with the radiation-dominated phase (RD) before BBN and they have a monochromatic mass function.
-Unlike the standard results in the literature, we will now take into account the fact that PBH becomes stabilized after its half-life time due to the memory burden effect.
+We assume PBHs form in the standard thermal history with the radiation-dominated (RD) phase before BBN and they have an almost monochromatic mass function.
+Unlike the standard results in the literature, we will now take into account the fact that PBH becomes stabilized after its half-decay time due to the memory burden effect.